CFdefense/GameBoy/README.md

 ## Overview

 This Game Boy emulator provides a complete hardware-level emulation of Nintendo's iconic handheld gaming console.
-Built with accuracy and performance in mind, it recreates every aspect of the original Game Boy hardware including the custom Z80-like CPU, Picture Processing Unit, Audio Processing Unit, and all supported Memory Bank Controllers.
+Built with accuracy and performance in mind, it recreates every aspect of the original Game Boy hardware including the custom Z80-like CPU, Picture Processing Unit, Audio Processing Unit, and all supported Memory Bank Controllers (MBC1, MBC2, MBC3, and MBC5).

 The emulator supports the entire Game Boy library with features like battery-backed saves, real-time clock functionality, and debugging capabilities, making it suitable for both gaming and Game Boy development research.
+With MBC5 support, the emulator now runs popular titles like Pokemon Gold, Silver, and Crystal, as well as many other late-era Game Boy and early Game Boy Color games.

 ## Key Features